mooorkey/terminal-app/README.md

 ### Accessibility

 The app has clear instructions for screen readers, however to make the app more accessible to the vision impaired we could implement a text-to-speech gem in the future.

+The app is able to be navigated using only the keyboard, and the text colour and size has not been manually changed - so the user can set their own peferred colours and font size with their terminal.

 The TTY-Prompt gem has made the app more accessible for a command line interface, as the user doesn't have to type in their desired choice.
 This also makes it harder for the user to input an incorrect response that may bring up an error.

 ### Potential Ethical, Legal and Broader Societal Implications